 Exodus 12:18 In the first month, on the fourteenth day of the month at even, ye shall eat unleavened bread, until the one and twentieth day of the month at even.

-This is a specific command to begin eating unleavened bread on the 14th day of the first month at even, yet the Feast of Unleavened Bread does not begin until the morning of the 15th.
+This command requires eating unleavened bread at the evening of the fourteenth day, yet the Feast of Unleavened Bread itself begins on the fifteenth day.

 Leviticus 23:32 It (the DOA) shall be unto you a sabbath of rest, and ye shall afflict your souls (fast): in the ninth day of the month at even, from even unto even, shall ye celebrate your sabbath.